khattam/MirrorMind/README.md

 ---

-## 🌟 What's New: Custom Agent Builder
+## 🌟 What's New: Custom Agent Builder with AI Enhancement

-Create your own ethical AI agents with our intuitive 4-step wizard:
+Create your own ethical AI agents with our intuitive 4-step wizard powered by GPT-4o:

-1. **Basic Info** - Name your agent and choose an avatar
+1. **Basic Info** - Name your agent and choose from 32 emoji avatars across 4 categories
-2. **Personality** - Describe their beliefs and values in natural language
+2. **Personality** - Describe their beliefs and values in natural language (50-1000 chars)
-3. **AI Enhancement** - Watch as AI analyzes and improves your description
+3. **AI Enhancement** - GPT-4o analyzes and improves your description with quality scoring
-4. **Preview** - Test your agent before adding it to debates
+4. **Preview** - Review side-by-side comparison and create your agent

-**Example:** Transform "This bot cares about animals" into a sophisticated agent with clear reasoning frameworks, decision criteria, and personality traits.
+**Real Example:**
+- **Input:** "This agent is a doctor who believes in patient autonomy above all else."
+- **Output:** "Dr. Maya Chen is a bioethicist who champions patient autonomy as the cornerstone of medical ethics.
+She applies a framework rooted in informed consent and bodily autonomy, citing landmark cases like Cruzan v.
+Director..."

+**Quality Metrics:** Clarity, Specificity, Consistency, Depth (scored 0-10)

 ---